vishalarun7/RISC-V-Team17/statements/Raph.md

 This means that operations are done in the registers not outputted and only the final stage is written to `a0` the output register.

+After this, the code jumps back to the _loop section where this sequence is repeated until all 8 bits are 1.

+When all bits are 8, the program infinitely loops until terminated by verilator.

 ## Debugging for pipeline